-The climate of Alaska makes it a challenging state to chase an Author Adventure trail, causing it to be a seasonal choice.
-We expect that at least some of the state’s nearly 2 million visitors a year share an interest in literary travel so we designed this trail honoring the writings of a major poet, adventure-seeking survivors (a newspaper publisher and popular author), two environmentalist writers and a contemporary Young Adult author.
+Literary Alaska is elusive.
+Tourists will need to bring their books and imaginations to discover the many ways authors and poets have been inspired to write there.
+The climate and terrain of Alaska make it a challenging state to chase an Author Adventure road trip, and, from a practical standpoint, it is only a seasonal choice (May-September).
+We expect that at least some of the state’s nearly one-to-two million visitors a year share an interest in literary travel, so we designed this trail honoring the writings of a popular poet, adventure-seeking authors, the founder of a newspaper, and environmental writers.

 Click any link below for author and place information.

-Major thanks to photographer Grant Wilson for contributing the pic on this page.
+Major thanks to professional photographer Grant Wilson for contributing the pic featured on this page.